iAmKankan/Data-Gathering-And-Preprocessing/Dimensionality_Reduction/README.md

 **_For Three dimension_ nD:** if we need to calculate the distance between two points in three dimensions
 ##### the formula is- <img src="https://latex.codecogs.com/svg.image?\large&space;\mathbf{{\color{Purple}\sqrt{(x_1-x_2)^2&plus;(y_1-y_2)^2&space;&plus;&space;(z_1-z_2)^2&plus;&space;\cdots&plus;(n_1-n_2)^2}}&space;}" title="https://latex.codecogs.com/svg.image?\large \mathbf{{\color{Purple}\sqrt{(x_1-x_2)^2+(y_1-y_2)^2 + (z_1-z_2)^2+ \cdots+(n_1-n_2)^2}} }" align="center"/>

+This is the effort of calculating the distance between two points.
+Just imagine the number of calculations involved for all the data points involved.

+One more point to consider is that as the number of dimension increases, points are going far away from each other.
+This means that any new point that comes when we are testing the model is going to be farther away from our training points.
+This leads to a less reliable model, and it makes our model overfitted to the training data.

 > ### Issue 1
 > * Specifically the issue of data sparsity and “closeness” of data.